pwstegman/bci.js/docs/api.md

 <a name="module_bcijs.prompt"></a>

 ### bcijs.prompt(question) ⇒ <code>Promise</code>
-Prompts the user for input via stdin
+Prompts the user for input via stdin<p>This method is exclusive to Node.js</p>

 **Kind**: static method of [<code>bcijs</code>](#module_bcijs)
 **Returns**: <code>Promise</code> - A promise object that resolves with the response